hyperledger/besu-docs/docs/Reference/API-Methods.md

 !!! important
-    If sending more than 1 transaction to be mined in the same block (that is, you're not waiting for the transaction receipt), you must calculate the private transaction nonce outside Pantheon.
+    If sending more than 1 transaction to be mined in the same block (that is, you're not waiting for the transaction receipt), you must calculate the private transaction nonce outside Besu.

 **Parameters**